cfarkas/variants2genes/README.md

 ```
 sudo cp ./bin/* /usr/local/bin/
 ```

+Also install (not through conda):

+- ```ncbi-blast+``` version equal or higher than v2.7.1.
+To install it, see here: https://github.com/cfarkas/annotate_my_genomes/wiki#5-installing-up-to-date-ncbi-blast-version-v271
+- ```SAMtools``` .
+To install it, see here: https://github.com/cfarkas/annotate_my_genomes/wiki#9-obtaining-and-installing-up-to-date-samtools-with-htslib-version--19

 After these steps, a conda enviroment called variants2genes can be managed as follows:
 ```
 # To activate this environment, use